ServiceStackApps/HelloMobile/README.md

 }
 ```

-Which are all configured to listen on the same **http://localhost:5000** address when run.
+That are all configured to listen on the same **http://localhost:5000** address.

 ### Run the Server App

-You can run your preferred Host by selecting **Set as Startup project** on the project's right-click context menu then hitting `Ctrl+F5` to run it.
+You can run your preferred Host by selecting **Set as Startup project** on the project's right-click context menu, then running it with `Ctrl+F5`.

 Alternatively for .NET Core Apps you can run it from the command-line, from the projects folder with: